ruggeri/tech-notes/ai/neural-nets.md

       more expressive?
     * Compeitive normalization.
 That means we supress the hidden activities when nearby units have stronger activities.
+        * *Not really sure how this is supposed to help.* Something about variations in intensity?
     * Also used random patches (224x224 of the 256x256) to get more data of translations.
 Used reflections.
 So lots of synthetic data.
 Did not use up-down reflections, since gravity is very